Banner graphic for SafeWise's Australian health insurance comparison

 NordVPN, Private Internet Access and ExpressVPN are the top three when it comes to VPNs.
 But there are areas where contender VPNs like Proton VPN can become more attractive.
 For online gamers and international video callers, low latency is critical for seamless performance.
 Proton VPN offered fantastic latency for my Australian and UK server tests, as well as decent US latency.
 Outside of low latency, Proton VPN also boasts competitive monthly pricing, speedy connectivity, decent streaming and some great advanced features.
 With support for up to 10 simultaneous connections across a solid range of supported platforms, Proton VPN is well worth considering for any home craving a low-latency solution.

-For low-latency alternatives, also consider Mullvad, Windscribe and Atlas VPN.
+For low-latency alternatives, also consider Mullvad and Windscribe.

 More VPN services we considered